Kolkata Metro rolling stock: BEML rake

 The bidding by the Spanish company CAF for Green Line was cancelled due to funding related problems.
 Re-bidding was done and BEML was given the contract for 14 rakes of 6 coaches each at a cost of ₹900 crore.
 Another 3 rakes were ordered in 2022, increasing the total to 17 rakes.
 The rakes are microprocessor controlled with 3 phase AC motors and CBTC system.
 The rakes were supplied to Kolkata from 2017.
 They are numbered MR-60n (where n is the rake no.; 1, 2, 3....17).

+ICF/MEDHA rake

+1 prototype rake and one new rake manufactured by ICF Chennai and Medha and were supplied to Kolkata Metro by February 2026.
+These trains were newly built and based upon CBTC System.Kolkata Metro officials suggested changes in 1st prototype rake which was MR - 801, to change the interior layout along with new stainless steel gates from MR - 803 onwards.
+These rakes are numbed MR-80n (where n is the rake no.; 1, 2, 3....20).
+As of 2026, 04 such trains arrived at Kolkata and on which 03 rakes especially (MR - 802, 803 & 804) are alloted to Purple line.
+These trains of this type are compatible with CBTC signalling system only.